Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

     // currNode is not null
 }
 ```
-6. if it is null then go to next line and check whether the q in empty of not after removing the null
+6. if it is null then go to next line and check whether the q in empty or not after removing the null
 ```java
 if(currNode == null){
     System.out.println();   // switching to next line